 - a.
 Description This initiative provides funding for a Maintenance and Operations Worker (1.00 FTE), dedicated to support the maintenance and operations of improvements at Howison Park which was completed in FY25 as programmed in the adopted CIP and five-year plan.
-The funding includes \$61,797 for salaries and benefits, and \$49,092 for regular maintenance and operating supplies, including a one-time cost of \$28,501 for machinery and equipment. - b.
+Ongoing costs for salaries, benefits and internal services fees total \$72,882, for regular maintenance and operating supplies \$9,506 and one-time costs for machinery and equipment are \$28,500. - b.
 Service Level Impacts Existing service levels are maintained, part of the current Five-Year Plan.